dennisgeleyn/kvk-dashboard/README.md

 There are no passwords for regular users.
 Instead:

 1. User enters their email on the login screen → Worker sends a one-time login link
+2. User copies the link from the email and opens it in their browser
-2. User clicks the link → Worker validates the token → session is created in KV
+3. Worker validates the token → session is created in KV
-3. Sessions last 7 days; tokens expire after 15 minutes and are single-use
+4. Sessions last 7 days; tokens expire after 15 minutes and are single-use
-4. To log in again after 7 days, they just request a new link
+5. To log in again after 7 days, they just request a new link

+> **Note:** Magic links are currently sent as plain text (not clickable buttons) to avoid Resend's click-tracking wrapper distorting the URL.
+Once you verify your own sending domain in Resend and disable click tracking there, you can switch back to buttons.

 Admin login uses a password (stored as a Worker secret, never in source code).

 ### Security model

-- **API key** — Cloudflare Worker secret, never in the browser
+- **API key** — Cloudflare Worker secret, never in the browser or source code
 - **Admin password** — Cloudflare Worker secret, validated server-side
 - **No passwords stored** for regular users — magic link tokens only
 - **Sessions in KV** — invalidated on logout, expire server-side after 7 days